 What The Police Must Prove

-The defences for this charge are largely technical in nature and relate to the procedure followed by Police when administering the impairment test.
-For example, if the Police require you to undertake a drug impairment test but they did not have the power to do so under one of the criteria in paragraph 3, then the impairment test cannot be used as evidence in court.
+The defences for this charge are largely technical in nature and relate to the procedure followed by police when administering the impairment test.
+If the police did not follow proper procedure then the impairment test cannot be used as evidence in court.

 Another defence might be if your apparent impairment was due to a medical condition or a disability and was not due to a drug of any type.